BiomedSciAI/fuse-med-ml/README.md

 [**Use this invite link to join FuseMedML on Slack**](https://join.slack.com/t/newworkspace-i3g4445/shared_invite/zt-sr0hcb9f-E~SLYbG9bE5fn8iq5OE0ww).

-IBMers can also join a slack channel on IBM Research organization:
+IBMers can also join a Slack channel in the IBM Research organization:
 [**#fusers**](https://ibm-research.slack.com/archives/C0176S37QNP) .